marocena26/marocena26/README.md

 As an Early Childhood Education teacher, I decided to change my career path in search of new challenges that would help me feel more fulfilled professionally.
 I have found that motivation in the world of programming.

-I am easy to learn, flexible, self-starter and comfortable adapting to any role within a team.
-I am used to solving complex situations in stressful moments and I have a great command of time control and organisation.
+I'm easy to learn, flexible, self-starter and comfortable adapting to any role within a team.
+I'm used to solving complex situations in stressful moments and I have a great command of time control and organisation.

 Excited about this new journey that begins and eager to find an opportunity that allows me to grow and learn more every day as a professional.